Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 ```
 ## BreakStatement
-Execution continues after a node associated to a `Breakable` scope, e.g. `WhileStatement`or `SwitchStatement`.
-This is not necessarely the closest enclosing node of this type, the `BreakStatement` may contain a label specifying the exact outer node.
+The execution continues after a node associated to a `Breakable` scope, e.g. `WhileStatement`or `SwitchStatement`.
+This is not necessarily the closest enclosing node of this type, the `BreakStatement` may contain a label specifying the exact outer node.

+Scheme:
 ```mermaid
 flowchart LR
   classDef outer fill:#fff,stroke:#ddd,stroke-dasharray:5 5;
   prev:::outer --EOG--> parent
   parent(["BreakStatement"]) --EOG--> nextAfterBreakableContext:::outer
 ```

 ## DeleteExpression
 Deletion of a specific object freeing memory or calling the destructor.

 Interesting fields:

-* `operand:Expression`: the result of the evaluation is the object to be deleted.
+* `operand: Expression`: The result of the evaluation is the object to be deleted.

+Scheme:
 ```mermaid
 flowchart LR
   classDef outer fill:#fff,stroke:#ddd,stroke-dasharray:5 5;